hm-lang/core/proposals/README.md

 argument, if changed inside the function block, will have no effect on the things outside the function block.
 Inside the function block, pass-by-value arguments are mutable, and can be reassigned or modified as desired.
-TODO: should we make pass-by-value arguments the default?  (e.g., this:)
-Pass-by-value arguments are the default, so `fn(Int): null` is the same as `fn(Int.): null`.
-TODO: is this ideal?  `print(X)` should probably be passed-by-constant-reference to avoid a copy.  we could always require it to be explicit, e.g., `print(X:)` but that's a bit annoying.

 Functions can also be defined with writeable or readonly reference arguments, e.g., via `MutableArgument; typeOfTheWriteable` and `ReadonlyArgument: typeOfTheReadonly` in the